The idea of AI-izing a recruitment platform is actually not complicated:

 The logic of recruitment platforms is: You can always find a better opportunity.

-This creates a structural contradiction where "anxiety over scarce opportunities" coexists with "over-supply of information."
+This creates a structural contradiction where "scarcity anxiety of opportunities" coexists with "over-supply of information."
 The platform reinforces this structure by controlling information flow through algorithms.

-High-salary job postings may not be real, just used to attract traffic.
-Job seekers' information may also be exaggerated or embellished.
-Neither side wants to reveal "real information," and the platform has no incentive to verify or calibrate.
+High-salary positions may not be real at all, just used to attract traffic.
+Job seekers' information also contains exaggerations and embellishments.
+Neither side wants to reveal "real information," and the platform has no incentive to screen and calibrate.

 If real AI were applied to value calibration and authenticity verification, it would touch the bottom line of this "collective fiction" ecosystem.

-AI technology inherently leans toward value regression and efficiency improvement, which naturally conflicts with the platform's current logic of attention economy, data monetization, and delayed matching.
+AI technology inherently tends toward value regression and efficiency improvement, which naturally conflicts with the platform's current logic of attention economy, data monetization, and matching delay.

-Only when the platform's revenue model shifts from "frequency-oriented" to "result-oriented" will the value of AI-ization be truly realized.
+Only when the platform's revenue model shifts from "frequency-oriented" to "result-oriented" will the value of AI-ization be truly unleashed.

-In today's commercial world, where "traffic growth" is the only virtue, expecting platforms to use AI to achieve matching efficiency is actually a misunderstanding of their business nature—it's not that they don't know how to do it, but that they simply don't want to.
+In today's commercial world where "traffic growth" is the only virtue, expecting platforms to use AI to achieve matching efficiency is actually a misunderstanding of their business essence—it's not that they don't know how to do it, but that they simply don't want to.